leoshimo/vrs/docs/tour.md

 Existing services use several ways into applications and hardware:

-- [[file:../scripts/os_browser.ll][Safari]] uses AppleScript for the active page and SQLite for tabs synced from other devices.
+-   [Safari](../scripts/os_browser.ll) uses AppleScript for the active page and SQLite for tabs synced from other devices.
 Both are available through the browser service.
-- [[file:../scripts/os_notes.ll][Apple Notes]] reads titles from SQLite, opens notes through application URLs, and creates them with AppleScript.
+-   [Apple Notes](../scripts/os_notes.ll) reads titles from SQLite, opens notes through application URLs, and creates them with AppleScript.
-- [[file:../scripts/antinote.ll][Antinote]] reads its SQLite database and opens notes through URLs.
+-   [Antinote](../scripts/antinote.ll) reads its SQLite database and opens notes through URLs.
 Its tagged notes also work with the action and argument menus above.
-- [[file:../scripts/feedbin.ll][Feedbin]] runs =feedbinctl= to search articles and save pages, with recurring indexing hosted in the runtime too.
+-   [Feedbin](../scripts/feedbin.ll) runs `feedbinctl` to search articles and save pages, with recurring indexing hosted in the runtime too.
-- [[file:../scripts/os_notify.ll][Notifications]] uses =osascript= on macOS and =notify-send= on Linux behind the same =notify= function.
+-   [Notifications](../scripts/os_notify.ll) uses `osascript` on macOS and `notify-send` on Linux behind the same `notify` function.
-- [[file:../scripts/os_keyboard.ll][Keyboard brightness]] reaches a private macOS framework through =osascript= to read and change the backlight.
+-   [Keyboard brightness](../scripts/os_keyboard.ll) reaches a private macOS framework through `osascript` to read and change the backlight.
-- [[file:../scripts/ditoo.ll][Ditoo]] calls a dedicated CLI to drive a Bluetooth pixel display.
+-   [Ditoo](../scripts/ditoo.ll) calls a dedicated CLI to drive a Bluetooth pixel display.

-* Respond to events: make a unicorn leap
+## Respond to events: make a unicorn leap

 A service can publish and respond to events in the environment.
 This makes it possible to attach new behavior to programs that are already